Ko11e/simple-API-word-counter/README.md

 ### Prerequisites

-Ensure your have the following programs
+Ensure you have the following programs

 - Node.js (version 12 or higher)
-- Expresse.js
+- Express.js

 express.js can be installed by typing